ohmp/james-project/src/adr/0032-distributed-mail-queue-cleanup.md

 collection is implemented.
 This will be both allow reclaiming storage space, reducing related costs, and respect privacy of James users.

-Updating browse start will then be two time more expensive.
+Updating browse start will then be two times more expensive.